 January 13, 2020

-Young people are faced with the enormous cost of studying an advanced degree and are wondering what the payoff will be.
+New clergy are faced with the enormous cost of studying an advanced degree and are wondering what the payoff will be.
 When I taught undergraduate at Pfeiffer University in North Carolina and recruited prospective students at career fairs and open houses, the parents (who ultimately pay) want to know what is the future for my son or daughter in this field?
 The federal government has put a lot of emphasis into the STEM fields, and since elementary school our children have been told multiple times that the future is in technology, computers and artificial intelligence.
 So the parents and prospective student alike will ask: What is the cost-benefit of this career path?

-Not surprisingly, the UMC is experiencing a sharp decline in the number of young clergy (defined as 35 and younger).
+Not surprisingly, the UMC is experiencing a sharp decrease in the number of young clergy (defined as 35 and younger).
 According to a report by the Lewis Center for Church leadership the figure has dropped from 2385 in 1990 to 785 in 2018 .
 This is a decline in real numbers and also a drop in the percentage of young clergy of all UM ordained elders from 11 to just 8 percent.
 This does not bode well for a denomination that will need good leadership to move through the proposed separation and messy aftermath.
 Young clergy are also our best bet to invite and evangelize their peers—who comprise most of the “nones” and “dones.”

 Yet young people are underrepresented both as clergy and in our governing process.
 Young people under the age of 35 comprised only 7% of delegates.
 Yet they made their collective voice heard by delivering a statement that was read on the floor of the special session that stated: “Over and over, bishops and delegates have told us from the floor here, they don’t want us to leave, but with all due respect, you are not fighting to keep us here.”
-None of the 16-member negotiating team were young, nor did anyone claim to represent young adults.
+None of the 16-member negotiating team for the Protocol were young, nor did anyone claim to represent young adults.
 So how will the Protocol impact the recruitment and retention of young people?

 Fortunately, we have a God who continues to call people young and old to the ministry.
 In spite of all the trends, our fall 2019 incoming class had an increase in first-year 20 something students.
-Students at various stages of life feel God’s call to serve and want a quality theological education to prepare them for ministry.
+Students at various life stages feel God’s call to serve and want a quality theological education to prepare them for ministry.
 One of the most rewarding part of teaching in seminary is listening to students share their call stories.
 In the midst of this dire situation for the UMC, God moves in spite of our weakness and calls people to lead us into the future.

 What would the impact of the Protocol be on theological education?

-First of all, I would like to share that while the separation plan may bring an end to decades of division within the UMC, I lament much of what would be lost if the Protocol is approved.
+First of all, I would like to share that while the separation plan may bring an end to decades of division within the UMC, I lament much of what would be lost if the Protocol were to be approved.
 In more than 20 years of teaching I have discussed human sexuality with students in and outside the classroom and I believe that it is beneficial to our students to have various opinions, theological beliefs, and worldviews represented in the classroom.
 It is important for students to be exposed to people who are different from themselves as part of the formative process because it prepares them for the diversity that they will find in their parishes and ministry settings.
 If students are only exposed to doctrines and beliefs with which they agree, then it creates an echo chamber and they will be ill-prepared for the diversity of beliefs out there.